16 Best trading books of all time

 Any I missed?

 I can already think of a few that could be added to this list but I think I’ll stop there.
 What trading books would you recommend?
-Are there any you think I should have included?
+And are there any you think I should have included?

 Need even more book recommendations?